Adoption, Fostering and Permanence Panel

 Note: Under the Adoption Agencies (Miscellaneous Amendments) Regulations 2013, which came into force on 1 July 2013, the adoption agency must decide whether the prospective adopter is suitable to adopt a child within four months of the date on which the agency received the prospective adopter's notification that they wished to proceed with the assessment process.

-AMENDMENTThis chapter was reviewed and updated in January 2019 following the introduction of the General Data Protection Regulations (GDPR) and Data Protection Act 2018 (see Section 2, Membership).
+AMENDMENTThis chapter was reviewed and updated in January 2019 following the introduction of the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 (see Section 2, Membership).

 1. Purpose and Function